Aris B.C.: 2003–04 season

 The beginning of the 2003–04 season found Aris as a nomad inside its own city.
 Alexandreio Melathron was closed down, in order to get renovated for the 2004 Olympic Games, and Aris was obliged to play its home games in the 2,443 seat Ivanofeio Sports Arena, the home court of Iraklis.
 The season tickets were sold-out, and available tickets for each game were out of sight at each occasion.
 The constant packed atmosphere helped to lead Aris to great moments.

 Aris was lucky enough that season to have probably its strongest team in a decade, as the club had well-known players that season like: Smush Parker, Toby Bailey, Nestoras Kommatos, Ryan Stack, Fedor Likholitov, and Miroslav Raičević.
 Aris eliminated Iraklis during the Greek Cup, and proceeded to the Greek Cup Final Four, for the second consecutive season.
 The Cup's Final Four that year was held at Lamia Indoor Hall Chalkiopoulio, in March.

 2,600 Aris fans cheered the team on, as they overcame Apollon Patras in the Cup semifinal game, and proceeded to the final game against rival Olympiacos.
 During the Cup final game against Olympiacos, some Olympiacos fans acted out with some serious violent behavior, throwing fire rockets into the stands, where the Aris fans were seated and both teams' fans were subsequently forced by the referees to evacuate the arena.
 Because of the delay caused by this, the game lasted more than 4 hours.

 The game continued after the fans were escorted out.
 Aris' players were able to remain concentrated on the game, and were able to pull out the victory, by a score of 73–70, giving the club its 8th Greek Cup title.
 The Aris fans that had evacuated the stadium, had remained in their cars to listen to the radio broadcast of the game, and had also gathered at roadside cafes and bars, in order to be able watch the rest of the game on television.

 After the victory, the fans rushed out onto the streets, to celebrate, and were soon joined by the team itself in the street celebration, that eventually formed into a celebration convoy that headed back to Thessaloniki.
 At Thessaloniki, Aris' supporters gathered at the White Tower of Thessaloniki, which is the symbol of the city.
 The team's players climbed up to the top of the White Tower, to watch the crowd below them and to celebrate with them.

 On the other hand, though, that same season, Aris was eliminated in the FIBA EuroCup by fellow Greek League club Maroussi, and its rising star player, Vassilis Spanoulis.
 Aris lost the best of 3 games series, 2 games to 1, in the final eight round versus Maroussi.
-That same season, Aris was eliminated in the Greek Basket League playoffs by AEK Athens, who managed to beat Aris at Ivanofeio in the quarterfinals.
+That same season, Aris was eliminated in the Greek Basketball League playoffs by AEK Athens, who managed to beat Aris at Ivanofeio in the quarterfinals.
 The Greek League playoff loss to AEK knocked Aris out of a EuroLeague position for the next season.